 ● Data classification and protection (Data Loss Prevention) examines data in transit and storage for sensitive information and data matching configured policies.

-● Threat and exposure reporting checks SaaS applications and IaaS configurations against pre-defined best practices and identifies and optionally remediates infractions.
+● Threat and exposure reporting cheques SaaS applications and IaaS configurations against pre-defined best practices and identifies and optionally remediates infractions.
 The system can also audit SaaS applications and usage for compliance with laws, regulations and security standards and automate remediation of violations.

 ● Application usage reporting and analysis via a logging system and dashboard that aggregates data across applications and users.